 Culture matters

-What’s obvious in one culture might be totally confusing in another.
-Designing for a global audience requires careful consideration of cultural differences.
-Localization involves more than just translating content; it includes adapting idioms, references, and UI elements to fit local customs.
+What feels obvious in one culture may be confusing or offensive in another.
+Designing for a global audience requires more than translation — it requires cultural understanding.

 Data-driven design